An Asian woman holding onto her chest, experiencing chest pains with heart disease.

 Take steps to lower your heart disease risk by changing the behavior you can control.

-If you have any more questions about heart disease in women, reach out to the experts at Covington Women’s Health by either giving us a call at 770-385-8954 or by clicking here to schedule an appointment.
+If you have any more questions about heart disease in women, reach out to the experts at Covington Women’s Health by either giving us a call at 770-385-8954 or by scheduling an appointment online.